moosehandlr/neos/README.md

 With your partner look through `start.rb` and `near_earth_objects.rb`

 - Discuss is this 'good' or 'bad' code?
 Why?
+>Bad.
+Does not adhere to SRP.
+Opportunity for refactoring to make class methods and helper methods.
 ---

 ### Identify the responsibilities (10 min)

 With your Partner, identify the different responsibilities that exist in each file.

 - Does this adhere to SRP?
+>No. One large method instead of individual class methods.

 - How would you utilize encapsulation and abstraction to refactor this code?
+>Both.
+Encapsulation of methods based on action and abstraction to have a parent class of methods.

 - What tools/strategies could you utilize to make this code adhere to SRP?
+>Creating class methods and creatinga parent class.
 ---

 ### Refactor (1 hour)